-Beyoncé continues to run magazine covers around the world.
-This time, the gorgeous diva covers 'Complex’ August/September 2011 for the magazine's annual Style & Design issue.
-In the cover story, Beyoncé talks about her latest album ‘4', her husband Jay-Z, using negativity to become a better person, the boundaries of her music, and what she would want her legacy to be.
+Beyoncé Knowles covers ‘Complex’ August/September 2011, the annual Style & Design issue.
+The 29-year-old singer sat down with the magazine and shared the story behind her latest album ‘4’.
+Bey also chatted about her husband of three years Jay-Z, inspiration, the boundaries of her music and what she would want her legacy to be.

 Her album ‘4’ was officially released in June.
 Speaking about the inspiration for this album, Beyoncé told ‘Complex’ that, “Figuring out a way to get R&B back on the radio is challenging.
 Everything sounds the same on the radio.
 With ‘4’ I tried to mix R&B from the ’70s and the ’90s with rock ‘n’ roll and a lot of horns to create something new and exciting.
 I wanted musical changes, bridges, vibrata, live instrumentation, and classic songwriting.”